Queen Dugu Jialuo — Smart and Monogamous Worshiper

 But those difficulties brought them closer; they loved, supported each other, and promised to be each other’s only, eternal love.

 Then Dugu Jialuo came to the king by herself.
-After a long conversation, she successfully made the king changed his mind and saved her daughter Lihua’s life.
+After a long conversation, she successfully made the king change his mind and save her daughter Lihua’s life.

 Lihua then had a lovely daughter and a granddaughter, whom she loved very much.
 In the year 1957, the mausoleum of Queen Dugu’s great-granddaughter was discovered, from which unearthed many extremely valuable artifacts.

 Unearthed Artifacts of Queen Dugu’s Great Granddaughter — National Museum of China

 (Photo by Dongmaiying)